Triglycerides: Why do they matter?

 Why do high triglycerides matter?

-High triglycerides may contribute to hardening of the arteries or thickening of the artery walls (arteriosclerosis) — which increases the risk of stroke, heart attack and heart disease.
-Extremely high triglycerides can also cause acute inflammation of the pancreas (pancreatitis).
+High triglycerides may contribute to hardening of the arteries or thickening of the artery walls, called arteriosclerosis.
+This condition increases the risk of stroke, heart attack and heart disease.
+Extremely high triglycerides also can cause acute inflammation of the pancreas, called pancreatitis.

-High triglycerides are often a sign of other conditions that increase the risk of heart disease and stroke, including obesity and metabolic syndrome — a cluster of conditions that includes too much fat around the waist, high blood pressure, high triglycerides, high blood sugar and abnormal cholesterol levels.
+High triglycerides are often a sign of other conditions that increase the risk of heart disease and stroke, including obesity and metabolic syndrome.
+Metabolic syndrome is a cluster of conditions that includes too much fat around the waist, high blood pressure, high triglycerides, high blood sugar and low good cholesterol levels.
+Metabolic syndrome increases the risk of heart disease and stroke.

-Sometimes high triglycerides are a side effect of taking certain medications, such as:
+Sometimes high triglycerides are a side effect of taking certain medicines, such as:

 What's the best way to lower triglycerides?